Debbie Abrahams MP (Oldham East and Saddleworth)

 Harriett Baldwin MP (West Worcester)

 Harriett is a Conservative party politician in the UK.
-She has been the Member of Parliament for West Worcestershire since 2010 and has agreed to champion the Violet click beetle.
+She has been the Member of Parliament for West Worcestershire since 2010 and is the champion the Violet click beetle.
 West Worcestershire is a large, rural and relatively sparsely populated constituency.
-Harriett is Minister of State at the Foreign and Commonwealth Office and Department for International Development.
+Harriett is on the Treasury Committee, and was previously Minister of State at the Foreign and Commonwealth Office and Department for International Development.

 “We are lucky to live in the most beautiful rural countryside and I have been briefed about a specific beetle which lives on Bredon Hill and which needs protecting.